deephdc/deep-docs/source/user/overview/cookiecutter-template.rst

 ------------------

-.. [*] The more general `cockiecutter-data-science <http://drivendata.github.io/cookiecutter-data-science/>`_ template was adapted for the purpose of DEEP.
+.. [*] The more general `cookiecutter-data-science <http://drivendata.github.io/cookiecutter-data-science/>`_ template was adapted for the purpose of DEEP.